Rhodes-F/hand_tracking/README.md

 ## Glitch link
 [my page](https://rhodes-a9.glitch.me)

-This project used handsfree.js to get hand tracking data and p5 in java script to make a nural network which I trained to make a block/slash game.
+This project used handsfree.js to get hand tracking data and p5 in java script to make a neural network which I trained to make a block/slash game.